Eligible Hospital Information

 - Medicare Advantage (MA-Affiliated) Hospitals

-The following hospitals are eligible to participate in the Medicaid EHR Incentive Programs:
+The following hospitals are eligible to participate in the Medicaid PI Program:

-- Acute care hospitals (including CAHs and cancer hospitals) with at least 10% Medicaid patient volume
+- Acute care hospitals (including CAHs and cancer hospitals) with at least a 10 percent Medicaid patient volume

 - Children's hospitals (no Medicaid patient volume requirements)